Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure: Author Contributions

 \section{Author Contributions}

-S.L. fabricated the devices, performed the measurements, analyzed and interpreted the data and simulated the theoretical model.
-A.B. helped in fabricating the devices, performed the measurements, analyzed and interpreted the data and helped in simulating the theoretical model.
+S.L. and A.B. fabricated the devices, performed the measurements, analyzed and interpreted the data and simulated the theoretical model.
 M.V. provided theoretical support in simulating the model.
 J.I., I.L. and J.S. have grown the InAs/Al 2DEG material.
-V.M. helped in interpreting the data and simulating the model.
+V.M. helped in interpreting the data.
 A.B. and S.L. wrote the paper with inputs from all the authors.
 V.M. initiated and supervised the project.
 All authors discussed the results and contributed to the manuscript.